Sultan Hasanuddin International Airport: Colonial era

 Sultan Hasanuddin International Airport was first built by the Dutch colonial government in 1935 and was originally known as Kadieng Airfield.
 After approximately two years of construction, the Dutch government officially opened the airport on 27 September 1937, marked by a commercial flight connecting Singapore using a Douglas DC-2 aircraft operated by the Koninklijke Nederlands Indische Luchtvaart Maatschappij (KNILM).
-The airport underwent further development during the Japanese occupation between 1942 and 1945, including the upgrading of its grass runway to a concrete surface.
-It was subsequently renamed Mandai Airfield.
-In 1945, following Japan’s surrender, the Allied forces extended the runway to 1,745 × 45 meters.
-The construction involved approximately 4,000 workers, including former Japanese prisoners of war.
+At the time of its inauguration, the airfield had only a single grass runway measuring 1,600 × 45 meters.